 Victory of ‘80-20 situation’ in Uttar Pradesh, says AIMIM chief Asaduddin Owaisi

-Owaisi was referring to Chief Minister Adityanath’s remark of polls being an 80 versus 20 battle.
-Opposition had said that comment indicated religious divide.
+Adityanath had referred to the polls being an 80 versus 20 battle.
+The figures are roughly the proportions of the Hindus and Muslim populations in the state.

-All India All India Majlis-e-Ittehadul Muslimeen, or AIMIM, chief Asaduddin Owaisi on Thursday said that he accepted the Uttar Pradesh Assembly poll results, PTI reported.
+All India All India Majlis-e-Ittehadul Muslimeen chief Asaduddin Owaisi on Thursday said that he accepted the Uttar Pradesh Assembly poll results, PTI reported.
 He called the results a “victory of 80-20 situation”.

 Owaisi was referring to Uttar Pradesh Chief Minister Adityanath’s remark of the state elections being an “80 versus 20 battle”.
+The figures of 80% and 20% are roughly the proportions of the Hindu and Muslim populations in Uttar Pradesh.

 Several Opposition parties alleged that Adityanath had made the remark to create a religious divide.
-The figures of 80% and 20% are roughly those of the Hindu and Muslim population in Uttar Pradesh.

 Owaisi said that the 80-20 situation will prevail in the state for years, ANI reported.